swaraj-jedhe/InfoPulse/README.md

 __Azure Bot Service using Language & Search :__

 The InfoPulse project leverages Azure Bot Service integrated with Azure Cognitive Services for language understanding and search capabilities.
-This AI-driven approach allows the News Monkey chatbot to understand and respond to user queries effectively, enhancing user engagement and support.
+This AI-driven approach allows the InfoPulse chatbot to understand and respond to user queries effectively, enhancing user engagement and support.

 ## Other Azure Technologies / Services

-The integration of Azure's robust security features ensures data protection and compliance, providing users with a secure platform for accessing and interacting with the News Monkey portal.
+The integration of Azure's robust security features ensures data protection and compliance, providing users with a secure platform for accessing and interacting with the InfoPulse portal.

 __Azure Monitor :__